TrueLayer retreat 2018: building and bonding in the Sicilian sun

 Jarvis Prestidge, our Software Engineer, and Nicki Clark our Visual Designer describe the TrueLayer Italian retreat and what we all discovered along the way.

+So it finally happened!
+TrueLayeristas have travelled to Italy, an area of the world which holds a great amount of significance for our little, fast-growing company.
+For no greater reason than it being the homeland of our founders, alongside a smatter of other employees throughout the company.It’s been this healthy dollop of Italian heritage that, in turn, has resulted in very few days passing without a passionate conversation materialising about Italian coffee, design, art, history, lifestyle or, of course, food.
 These conversations soon end with the Italians wishing they could once again be home, and for everyone else second-guessing their own quality of life.
 This trip, therefore, was planned to fix both of these terrible woes!
 Italians would finally be happy and non-Italians could experience the fabled quality of life for themselves!

+Every inch of the square likely had an interesting story to tell but we soon moved on to explore more of the winding streets, while blissfully listening to history and stories narrated by our resident Sicilian of sorts — Mirta.Sooner or later we found ourselves back at the square.
+In a secluded, unsuspecting corner, there sits the beautiful Fontana dell’Amenano, a fountain fed by the waters of the underground river Amenano.
 Beyond the fountain’s misty gateway, you will see the famous local fish market, a real folk place.
 We stumbled among the colourful vendor stalls, before more deliberately taking to a restaurant and enjoying some of the freshest produce the market had to offer.
 Before we knew it we were happy and full, making our way to our home to be for the next few days.

 Our remote villa — an ancient Masseria rebuilt on the ruins of a fourteenth-century abbey in Brucoli— steadily came into view with an olive tree enveloped driveway and wheat fields as far as the eye could see.
 Many a “Godfather” joke was cracked alongside apt references to the “Gladiator” and for good reason… we had apparently found ourselves within our very own feature film.